ConnectingApps/DncWireMockDemo/README.md

 ### GraphQl Support
 In Version 3.1.7 and 2.1.7, GraphQl support was added.
 The following code uses Integration Fixture to do the test.
 It works by creating a GraphQl client.
 After creation, a GraphQl query can be executed asynchronously.
 The output is a string (typically Json formatted).
 The output is verified with [FluentAssertions.Json](https://github.com/fluentassertions/fluentassertions.json#usage) but this is a personal preference and not a requirement for testing.
+A full example of such a test can be found [here](https://github.com/ConnectingApps/DncWireMockDemo/tree/master/ConnectingApps.GraphQlDemo.IntegrationTests.NuGet).

 ````csharp
 using (var graphQlFixture = new GraphQlFixture<Startup>("playground/.."))